 Boost Your Cash Flow with Invoice Financing

-Written by Bill Elliott, President
+Written by Bill Elliott, President, First Business Growth Funding

 The other day I was explaining what I do to a group of relatives – none of whom are entrepreneurs.
 After explaining that I help businesses solve cash flow issues with invoice financing, my cousin laughed and said a business with cash flow issues probably isn’t worth saving.
 That isn’t the first time I’ve heard that.
 So many people make the assumption that if you have rocky cash flow, you’re either operating a bad business or doing a poor job of running it, but this rule of thumb simply doesn’t apply.
 Yes, a poorly run business can run into a cash crunch, but successful businesses also face cash flow crises, especially in today’s business world!